 A Ph.D. student is required to complete a minimum of ninety graduate credits, thirty of which are earned through the dissertation.

-Doctoral students structure their course work in terms of a single major field and two minor fields of political science.
+Doctoral students in the political science program structure their course work in terms of a single major field and two minor fields.
 Major field concentrations may be elected in American government, comparative politics, political theory, public administration, public policy, urban politics, or world politics.
 Minor concentrations may be in the above seven fields.
-Other concentrations may be allowed upon approval of the Department's Graduate Studies Committee.
-Students should consult the Director of Graduate Studies regarding the specific requirements of these concentrations.
-Satisfactory completion of written and oral final qualifying examinations are a condition for candidacy.

 Admission to candidacy for the doctor’s degree will usually require at least two years of full-time graduate study beyond the bachelor’s degree.
 It is granted upon fulfillment of the following requirements: